Skip to main content

 }

-public fun disable_owner_transfer(liquidity_pool: Object<LiquidityPool>) {
+public fun disable_owner_transfer(liquidity_pool: Object<LiquidityPool>) acquires TransferRefStore {

-let liquidity_pool_address = object::object_address(liquidity_pool);
+let liquidity_pool_address = object::object_address(&liquidity_pool);

-let transfer_ref = &borrow_global_mut<TransferRefStore>(liquidity_pool_address).transfer_ref;
+let transfer_ref = &borrow_global<TransferRefStore>(liquidity_pool_address).transfer_ref;

 object::disable_ungated_transfer(transfer_ref);